 Pace University reserves the sole right to interpret, add, delete, or modify all provisions contained in this handbook.
-Revisions and updated information concerning changes in policy will be available online through the MyPace Portal.
+Revisions and updated information concerning changes in policy will be available online through the Pace Portal.

 Employees should refer any questions to their immediate or departmental supervisors and/or an authorized member of Human Resources for any assistance with the interpretation of such policies.
-Copies of the Employee Handbook are available online through the Human Resources website, the Human Resources department, and in campus libraries.
+The Employee Handbook is available online through the Human Resources website, and a copy can be obtained by contacting the Human Resources office.